Updated by Dr. Catalin Barboianu

 Roulette and blackjack are the most popular casino games, and this popularity seems to be related to our rankings with respect to odds.

 Finally, remember that gambling should be a form of entertainment too, so you shouldn’t choose a casino game based only on the odds of winning.
-Your personal tastes and particular style of playing, strategies, and other personal factors including your bankroll, should also play a part.
+Your personal tastes, playing style, strategies, and other factors, including your bankroll, should also play a part.

 Dr. Catalin Barboianu has served the gambling industry as a games mathematician, problem-gambling researcher, and consultant since 2003.
 The author of 14 books (of which 10 focus on the mathematics of gambling) and 18 research articles in reputed journals, Catalin advocates for both safe, responsible gambling and for players to be exposed to the mathematical facts of gambling to help them avoid problem gambling.
 His work has been published by several esteemed publishers such as Taylor & Francis, Springer Nature, American Scientist, and Aeon.